 Over the years, our outstanding production management expertise and extensive industry experience have differentiated ourselves from other low end manufacturers in China.
 Whilst the increasing costs in China and sluggish China economy will undoubtedly cause many weaker manufacturers to lose their advantages and finally go out of business, the resulting consolidation of China's manufacturing industry provides a much less crowded marketplace for surviving companies.
-We possess the management capability to overcome difficulties, and our ability to significantly improve our cash flows, including but not limited to minimise the fixed overhead cost, despite a difficult external environment in 2021, i.e. outbreak of COVID-19 and China-United States trade war, increasing manufacturing costs and cost of raw materials.
-Although there is continuous negative effect of China-United States trade war and sluggish China economy, in view of our Group's experienced management team and reputation in the market, we remain optimistic about the Group's prospect.
+We possess the management capability to overcome difficulties, and our ability to significantly improve our cash flows, including but not limited to minimise the fixed overhead cost, despite a difficult external environment, i.e. increasing manufacturing costs and cost of raw materials.
+Although there is continuous negative effect of sluggish China economy, in view of our Group's experienced management team and reputation in the market, we remain optimistic about the Group's prospect.

-Lastly, on behalf of the Board and the management of the Group, I would like to express my sincere gratitude to all our staff for their unremitting efforts in 2023 and to all shareholders for their full support.
+Lastly, on behalf of the Board and the management of the Group, I would like to express my sincere gratitude to all our staff for their unremitting efforts in 2024 and to all shareholders for their full support.
 I would also like to express my heartfelt thanks to all shareholders, investors, customers, suppliers and business partners for their valuable support.

-On behalf of the Board, Mr. Wang Yun Executive Director Hong Kong, 28 March 2024
+On behalf of the Board, Mr. Wang Yun Executive Director Hong Kong, 31 March 2025